rstudio/packrat/README.md

 Use packrat to make your R projects more:

-* **Isolated:** Installing a new or updated package for one project won't affect your other projects, and vice versa.
+* **Isolated:** Installing a new or updated package for one project won't break your other projects, and vice versa.
 That's because packrat gives each project its own private package library.
 * **Portable:** Easily transport your projects from one computer to another, even across different platforms.
 Packrat makes it easy to install the packages your project depends on.
-* **Reproducible:** Packrat records the exact package versions you depend on, and ensures those exact versions get installed in the future.
+* **Reproducible:** Packrat records the exact package versions you depend on, and ensures those exact versions are the ones that get installed wherever you go.

 ## Commands